 Americano Vs. Latte

-A latte is basically an Americano but is mixed with foamed milk instead of water.
+A latte is basically an Americano but is mixed with steamed milk instead of water.

-Lattes are made with one part espresso and instead of the other 2/3 being water, it is foamed milk.
+Lattes are made with one part espresso and instead of the other 2/3 being water, it is steamed milk.

 This makes the drink creamier and sweeter than the Americano.
-Oftentimes the latte is made with the espresso on the bottom and the milk added on top.
-Then you can decide to mix them up immediately or let the flavors mix slowly.
+Oftentimes the latte is made by combining the espresso and steamed milk, it’s usually topped off with a small amount of milk foam.

-Many prefer the latte because isn’t watered down and has a creamy taste that slowly mixes with the espresso.
+Many prefer the latte because isn’t watered down and has a creamy taste.

 Americano Vs. Cappuccino

 The espressos are also the first to go into the cup.
-You are also going to need some hot milk, which you will pour over the espressos.
-Finally, you add some foamy milk on top.
+Next, you add a layer of steamed milk, which you will pour over the espressos.
+Finally, add a layer of foamy milk on top.

-This drink is for people who like the stronger taste of espresso, but still want to keep it creamy and sweet.
+This drink is for people who like the stronger taste of espresso than they’ll get in a latte, but still want to keep it creamy and sweet.

 Americano Vs. Macchiato